AtlasAnalyticsLab/AtlasPatch/README.md

 slideproc info
 ```

+### Parameter Guide

+**Patch Extraction Parameters:**

+- **`--patch-size`**: Target size of extracted patches (e.g., 256 = 256x256 pixels) at the chosen magnification (`--target-mag`).
+Coordinates in the H5 are always at level 0.
+  - Larger values reduce number of patches but capture more context
+  - Common values: 256, 512

+- **`--step-size`**: Sliding window stride during patch extraction, defined in target-magnification pixels.
+Internally converted to a level-0 stride.
+  - If equal to patch-size: non-overlapping patches
+  - If smaller: overlapping patches (more patches)
+  - Default behavior: uses patch-size (non-overlapping)

+- **`--target-mag`**: Target magnification for extraction (40, 20, 10, etc.).
+Must be less than or equal to the WSI's native magnification.
+If a higher magnification is requested than available, the CLI exits with an error.

+**Filtering Parameters:**

+- **`--white-thresh`**: Saturation threshold for white patches
+  - Lower values = more aggressively filter white regions (HSV saturation)
+  - Filtering uses majority rule: a patch is considered white if ≥70% of pixels have
+    saturation below this threshold AND brightness/value ≥ 200.

+- **`--black-thresh`**: RGB threshold for black patches
+  - Lower values = filter darker regions
+  - Filtering uses majority rule: a patch is considered black if ≥70% of grayscale
+    pixels are below this threshold.

+- **`--tissue-thresh`**: Minimum tissue area as fraction of input image which is of size 1024x1024
+  - Filters out very small tissue regions
+  - Range: 0.0–1.0
+  - Unit: fraction (0–1)

 ## HDF5 Output Structure

 Each processed slide produces a single HDF5 file under `<output>/<mag>x_<patch>px_<overlap>px_overlap/patches/<stem>_patches.h5`.
 Each file adopts a structure similar to [TRIDENT](https://github.com/mahmoodlab/TRIDENT) to maintain compatability